mathjoss/BEETag_for_chicks/README.txt

 4. Run tracking_coordinator

-************
-Files explanation : functions specific to Beetag_for_chicks :

-************
+FILES EXPLANATION

-1. addcolumntxtfile : allow you to add a column into your txt files without running the script trasnform_xls_txt_files again.
+1. addcolumntxtfile : add a column into your txt files without running the script trasnform_xls_txt_files again.

-2. createbigvideo : allow you to create a video mixing different frames from different video
+2. createbigvideo : create a video mixing different frames from different video

 3. find_location : find the number of seconds spent in a certain area

 4. find_orientation : find the number of seconds spent in different body orientation

-5. manually_test_accuracy_step1 : generate a txt file stored in test_accuracy with random frames analysed
+5. manually_test_accuracy_step1 : create a txt file stored in test_accuracy with random frames analysed

-6. manually_test_accuracy_step2 : after you did step1, use the txt files created before, ask user input for orientation in all frames and compare the results : user input // Beetag
+6. manually_test_accuracy_step2 : use the txt files created in step1, ask user input for orientation in all random frames selected previously and compare the results : user input /vs/ Beetag

 7. naninterp : interpolate values from a vector

 8. optimizeTrackingParameters : optimize the tracking parameters on a video (from Claire Guerin)

-9. transform_xls_txt_files : out of a excel sheet, will create txt files for all chicks
+9. transform_xls_txt_files : create txt files out of a excel sheet for all chicks

 10. tracking_coordinator : main file coordinating all functions